astroport-fi/astroport-core/packages/astroport/README.md

 # Astroport: Common Types

-This is a collection of common types and the queriers which are commonly used in astroport contracts.
+This is a collection of common types and queriers which are commonly used in Astroport contracts.

 ## Data Types

 ### AssetInfo

-AssetInfo is a convenience wrapper to represent the native token and the contract token as a single type.
+AssetInfo is a convenience wrapper to represent whether a token is the native one (from a specific chain, like LUNA for Terra) or not and it also returns the contract address of that token.

 ```rust
 #[serde(rename_all = "snake_case")]